tensorflow/docs/site/en/api_docs/python/tf/distribute/experimental/TPUStrategy.md

 Returns the list of all local per-replica values contained in `value`.

-Note: This only returns values on the workers initiated by this client.
+Note: This only returns values on the worker initiated by this client.
-When using a `Strategy` like
+When using a <a href="../../../tf/distribute/Strategy"><code>tf.distribute.Strategy</code></a> like
 <a href="../../../tf/distribute/experimental/MultiWorkerMirroredStrategy"><code>tf.distribute.experimental.MultiWorkerMirroredStrategy</code></a>, each worker
 will be its own client, and this function will only return values computed on that worker.